bdombro/slimr/packages/css/README.md

 - Much less bundle size
 - Less is more: faster, less bugs, no breaking changes
+- Is progressive -- lazy loads styles along with component if component is lazy
 - Css shorthand props like [chakra-ui](https://chakra-ui.com/docs/styled-system/style-props):
   - `m` --> `margin`
   - `mx` --> `margin-inline-start` and end